-Attendance/ Commitment Rubric
+Attendance/Commitment Rubric

 The following are general guidelines as to how I will mark attendance but any combination of missing class, lateness, leaving early and not working during set work periods will affect your mark.
-(If you are really sick and cannot come to class, email me - no need to see your academic advisor.
-If you are sick and miss a deadline, get documentation and submit to your academic advisor for accommodation)
+(If you are really sick with a cold or other virus - i.e. a sickness that does not need a doctor's visit -but cannot come to class and there is nothing due that day, email me - no need to see your academic advisor.
+If you are sick and miss a deadline however, get documentation and submit to your academic advisor for accommodation so you can submit your assignment late with no penalty)